finbourne/scheduler-sdk-csharp/sdk/docs/ImagesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ImagesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ImagesApi>();
             var name = "name_example";  // string | The name and tag of a Docker image.
 Format \"ExampleImageName:latest\"

             try
             {
+                // uncomment the below to set overrides at the request level
+                // Image result = apiInstance.GetImage(name, opts: opts);

                 // [EXPERIMENTAL] GetImage: Get metadata of a Docker Image Image result = apiInstance.GetImage(name);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));